Bayesian measures of leverage and influence: Examples

-The number of bicycles hired by users without a subscription -- known as ``casual users'' -- was modelled using Poisson regression with predictors based on time of day, season, and various weather indicators.
-Full details of the model are given in the supplementary materials.
-The linear predictor also included indicator variables for weekends and for public holidays.
-The model training data was restricted to the year 2011.
+The number of bicycles hired by users without a subscription -- known as ``casual users'' -- was modeled using Poisson regression with predictors based on time of day, season, weather, and indicator variables for weekends and public holidays.
+The training data was restricted to the year 2011.

 The model is based on hourly rental data, with a separate outcome for each hour of the day giving $n=8760$ independent observations.
-For the purposes of evaluating local sensitivity, we are not constrained to keep this fine-grained view of the data.
-Instead, local influence for each day was assessed using the sum of the log-likelihood contributions from each 24-hour period.
-Local leverage for each day was obtained by summing the hat-values for each hour.

-Figure~\ref{fig:bikeshare-influence} shows conformal local influence $\text{CLINF}_i$ for each day of 2011.
+For the purposes of evaluating local sensitivity, we are not constrained to keep this fine-grained view of the data but can aggregate observations into whole days.
+The top panel of Figure~\ref{fig:bikeshare-influence} shows CLINF for each day of 2011.
 There are two outstandingly influential periods which are identified below.
-There were no days with outstandingly high leverage so a leverage plot is not shown.
-Figure~\ref{fig:bikeshare-outliers} shows potential outliers based on $\text{CLOUT}_i$.
-In addition to the highly influential days identified by figure~\ref{fig:bikeshare-influence}, this figure highlights several other periods where the model does not fit well.
-A cleaner version of figure~\ref{fig:bikeshare-outliers} can be obtained by truncating the eigenvalue expansion of the outlier matrix $\Omega$, as described in section~\ref{section:multivariate_perturbations}.
+There were no days with outstandingly CLLEV so a leverage plot is not shown.
+The middle panel shows potential outliers based on CLOUT.
+A cleaner version of the outlier plot is obtained by truncating the eigenvalue expansion of the outlier matrix $\Omega$, as described in section~\ref{section:multivariate_perturbations}.
 A scree plot (not shown) suggests that the first 7 principal components of $\Omega$ may be sufficient to capture the most interesting variation.
-Figure~\ref{fig:bikeshare-outliers-clean} shows only the sum of the contributions to $\text{LOUT}_i$ from these 7 principal components.
-The text labels identify the most important outliers, most of which are associated with public holidays.
-Interestingly, outlying days do not necessarily coincide with the public holiday but may occur the day before ({\em e.g.} the Sunday before Labor Day) or after ({\em e.g.} the Friday following Thanksgiving, popularly known as ``Black Friday'').
-A cluster of outlying days is also visible at the end of the year, and to a lesser extent in the period around Thanksgiving.
-Figure~\ref{fig:bikeshare-outliers-clean} also highlights 27 August 2011 as an outlier.
-On this day, hurricane Irene hit the North Eastern United States.
-Anticipation of the incoming storm led to under-use of the Capital Bikeshare scheme until it was shutdown at 18:00.
+The bottom panel of figure~\ref{fig:bikeshare-influence} shows $\text{CLOUT}^{(7)}$ Most important outliers are associated with public holidays including the days before ({\em e.g.} the Sunday before Labor Day) or after ({\em e.g.} Black Friday after Thanksgiving).
+The CLOUT statistic also highlights 27 August 2011, when hurricane Irene hit the North Eastern United States, as an outlier.